 Ask Other Lawyers You Know Who They Would Recommend

-You might already know lawyers in other fields of practice than the one you have current need for.
+You might already know lawyers in other fields of practice than the one you have a current need for.
 A tax, divorce, or corporate attorney, for example.
 Consider asking them who they would recommend.

 Close Business Associates Can Often Refer a Good Attorney

 Of course, you always want to be prudent about the type of case you may wish, or not wish, to disclose and discuss with a business associate.
-One might best be advised keep personal legal issues away from business associates, yet at times you may have knowledge or kindred spirit that leads you to confide.
+One might best be advised to keep personal legal issues away from business associates, yet at times you may have the knowledge or kindred spirit that leads you to confide.
 Always assess the situation and use good judgment.

 Remember opinions are like noses: everyone has one.
 So, stay away from asking the folks at the bar, the gym, or the beauty salon.
 You’ll only succeed in kicking up a lot of extra dust that only blinds clear vision to the best path.

 No Matter Your Final Selection for a Lawyer, Always Interview and Reference Check Them